(Visited 2,383 times, 1 visits today)

 The Fisher building has a convenient Loop location close to parks, transportation, shopping, schools and major attractions.

-There’s a 7-11 convenience store in the building.
+There are a number of convenience stores nearby.
 The closest full-service grocery is the Target at State and Madison, three blocks north of the building.

 State Street shops, anchored by Macy’s, are within a few minutes’ walk of the building.
 The Shops at North Bridge, 50 stores and 20 restaurants anchored by Nordstrom, and other Magnificent Mile shops are a short bus ride away.